umayangag/nexoan/docs/architecture/diagrams.md

-# Nexoan Architecture Diagrams
+# Opengin Architecture Diagrams

-This document contains various architectural diagrams in Mermaid format for the Nexoan system.
+This document contains various architectural diagrams in Mermaid format for the Opengin system.

 ---